Effective and Efficient Dropout for Deep Convolutional Neural Networks

+Thus far, we have examined the building blocks of different structural levels of dropout for regularizing the training of deep CNNs, and meanwhile evaluate the effectiveness of different dropout operations, i.e., \dropneuron, \dropchannel, \droppath (and \droplayer) with extensive experiments.
+With these general and effective dropout training mechanisms, we can further improve the training of best-performing CNNs on benchmark datasets.
+The overall results on CIFARs and SVHN are summarized in Table~\ref{tab:all_result_table}.

-The results in Figure~\ref{fig:wrn_svhn_bars} corroborate that drop-neuron is more effective in regularizing the network trained without data augmentation.
-Replacing conventional convolutional layers with our drop-neuron convolutional building blocks in WRN-16-8, we achieve a better error rate of 1.44\% on SVHN over the original state-of-the-art model.
-Figure~\ref{fig:wrn_svhn_curve_full} further shows that our proposed drop-neuron can effectively regularize the training process with significant lower training loss and also higher accuracy.
-Without dropout regularization, the training stagnates quickly and even deteriorate where the training loss and test error surge before the first learning rate drop.
-While with dropouts, the training is more stable and the network continues improving with higher accuracy.
+For SVHN, WRN-16-8 (Table~\ref{tab:cnns_cifar}) originally achieves 1.54\% error rate without data augmentation.
+We then introduce our proposed \dropneuron and \dropchannel building blocks to WRN, and the results are summarized in Figure~\ref{fig:wrn_svhn_curve_full}.
+The results confirm that \dropneuron is more effective in regularizing networks trained without data augmentation.
+Replacing conventional convolutional layers with the \dropneuron convolutional building blocks in WRN-16-8, we achieve a noticeably lower error rate of 1.44\% on SVHN over the original state-of-the-art model.
+Figure~\ref{fig:wrn_svhn_curve_full} further shows that the proposed \dropneuron can effectively regularize the training process with a significantly lower training loss and meanwhile a lower error rate.
+Without dropout regularization, the training stagnates quickly, and the test error rate even increases and fluctuates dramatically before the first drop of the learning rate.
+While with dropouts, the training is more stable and the network continues to improve for lower errors.